 I found lots of suggestions from fellow writers on alternatives to Medium on Google.
 You, too, will stumble upon suggestions, like Fiverr or WordPress, etc. Let me tell you a thing – these sites are not Medium alternatives.
 They are independent platforms with their business model and monetization strategies.

 Fiverr is an online marketplace for freelancers.
 WordPress is a content management system.
 I run my website using WordPress, but it has nothing to do with the way Medium works.

 Be critical about anything you read online, as it’s easy to get trapped by others’ opinions.

 The platforms I share below are Medium alternatives.
 I would even say personal blog alternatives that pay writers for views.

-Medium alternatives to consider in 2022
+Medium alternatives to consider

 Vocal.media website is an online platform for content writers, musicians, artists, instapreneurs, and anyone willing to share their message with the world.

 Vocal is an upgraded alternative to Medium, as you have many more options to monetize your content besides views.